-Day Trips to the Top Places to Visit in Sri Lanka
+Day Trips & Top Places to Visit in Sri Lanka

 Not only are you on Sri Lanka’s most beautiful beach, just around the corner are some of the island’s most famous attractions – perfect for day trips.

 Discover the leopard, elephant, and much more on a private Safari in Yala National Park.
 Take a stroll down the colonial streets of World Heritage site, Galle Fort, and visit the Handunugoda Tea Estate to experience firsthand the tea making process of the famous Virgin White Tea.
 Witness the mighty Blue whale just minutes out of Mirissa, and on your way back climb to the top of Dondra lighthouse, the tallest in Southeast Asia with magnificent views of the Indian Ocean.

 The extraordinary Buddhist temple of Wewurukannala Vihara is just around the corner and greets you with a 50 meter high seated Buddha figure.
 A short ride along the southern coast is the Bundala National Park, home to thousands of colourful birds, including the Greater Flamingo.
 Fans of Sri Lankan architect and father of “tropical modernism,” Geoffrey Bawa, should visit Ruhuna University.
 If you are into surfing, try the right-hand bend and enjoy a cold drink in Mirissa, a short drive away.

 Enjoy a choice of 20 day trips, including your transportation, guides, and entrance fees.